gehldp/mixr-3rdpartysrc/README.md

 * This package includes the source code for MXRP's 3rd party dependency libraries.

 * We recommend compiling and installing these libraries into a directory within your user account.
 This avoids potential clashes with installed system files.
 The script file `build_libs.sh` will build and install almost all required libraries to your local directory.
 As written, it does assume you have installed the developmental versions of `freeglut` and `freetype`.
-Make sure to set OpenEaagles environment variables by running `source setenv` within the `OpenEaagles` directory.
+Make sure to set MXRP environment variables by running `source setenv` within the `mxrp` directory.
 This defines where the 3rd party libaries will be placed.

 * Make sure to have `autogen`, `automake`, `libtool`, and `libtool-bin` installed.
 These are essential prerequisites for `configure` and/or `autogen` scripts to execute properly.